 How Abstract API Handles Phone Number Validation in C#

-Abstract API addresses the core weaknesses of traditional validation methods with a single API call that provides real-time data.
+Abstract API addresses the core weaknesses of traditional methods through a single API call that returns comprehensive, real-time data.

-- The API is stateless, CDN-backed, and versioned.
-This design gives you predictable latency, forward-compatible upgrades, and SOC 2 / GDPR compliance without infrastructure to maintain.
+- You receive predictable latency, forward-compatible upgrades, and SOC 2/GDPR-compliant data processes without any infrastructure to maintain.

 - First, sign up at Abstract and generate a Phone Validation API key.

-- Store your API key in a secure location, like the Secrets Manager or as an environment variable.
+- Store your API key in a secure configuration, like Secrets Manager or an environment variable.

-- Register a typed HttpClient and set its BaseAddress to the Abstract API endpoint.
+- Register a typed HttpClient and set its BaseAddress to `https://phonevalidation.abstractapi.com/v1/`.

-- Finally, inject the client, construct the API call, and parse the JSON response.
+- Inject the client, make the call, and parse the JSON response.

 Sample Phone Number Validation Implementation with Abstract API